strimzi-incubator/kafka-topic-webhook/README.md

 ## FAQ

-**Does the initializer constantly monitor the Kafka topics?**
+**Does the webhook constantly monitor the Kafka topics?**

-No. The initializer is triggered only when a Pod with the right annotation is triggered.
-When the topic is deleted while the Pod is running, initializer will not know or care about it.
+No. The webhook is triggered only when a Pod with the right annotation is triggered.
+When the topic is deleted while the Pod is running, webhook will not know or care about it.

 **What happens when the webhook controller is not running?**

-The initializer is registered as Admission Control webhook.
+The webhook is registered as Admission Control webhook.
 The webhook configuration in Kubernetes / OpenShift has a configuration field `failurePolicy` which can have either value `Fail` or `Ignore`.

 When set to `Fail`, Pod admission will fail when the webhook controller doesn't run.
 This will affect all pods which